alescervenka/karna/_posts/2017-02-24-installing-r.markdown

 Sample data will certainly come in handy when you will be learning the R language or functions in its' packages.

-The following commands can be used to load and explore the _Iris_ data set from the datasets package (comes with the standard R installation):
+The following commands can be used to load and explore the _Iris_ data set from the datasets package (it comes with the standard R installation):

 ```script
 data(iris)